soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/architect-a-classification-schema-for-personal-data.md

 -   These are simpler to use if your organization doesn’t already have or plan to implement a broader data governance plan using labels.

--   These work with DLP rules (so do Office labels).
+-   These work with DLP rules (so do retention labels).

 -   In the future these will work with Cloud App Security so you can detect sensitive information in other SaaS apps.